 Your arthritis healthcare team

-A range of health professionals may be able to help you in managing your arthritis.
-These include:
+A range of health professionals are able to help you manage your arthritis.
+These may include:

 Medications for arthritis